 If you have symptoms of PCOS, it is important to see a doctor.
 PCOS symptoms are treatable, plus women with PCOS are more likely to end up with other health problems, such as:

 - Endometrial hyperplasia, a pre-cancerous thickening of the uterus’ lining

 - High cholesterol

 Tests required for women with PCOS include:

 How is polycystic ovary syndrome treated?

 The treatment of PCOS mainly depends on whether you want to become pregnant now or later.
 For women who want to become pregnant later, the combined oral contraceptive pill is the most common treatment.
 The pill reduces the hormonal symptoms such as excessive hairiness, and regulates the menstrual cycle.
 Other treatments are available if using the pill doesn’t suit you.
 Women who want to become pregnant now can’t go on the pill.
-These women need “ovulation induction” therapy, the most common of which is clomiphene (Clomid).
-Women who don’t become pregnant with clomid can then either try fertility injections (FSH ovulation induction), ovarian drilling or IVF.
+These women need “ovulation induction” therapy.
+Women who don’t become pregnant while taking oral medications can then either try fertility injections (FSH ovulation induction), ovarian drilling or IVF.
 A consultation with a fertility specialist is necessary to understand the pros and cons of these options.
 If you are overweight or obese, losing weight can improve many of your symptoms.
 Losing just 5 percent of your body weight can help a lot to treat the symptoms (hairiness) and make you ovulate, therefore helping you become pregnant.